Guatemalan Community Forestry Association Utz Che’

-The Guatemalan Community Forestry Association Utz Che’ – meaning “good tree” in the K’iché language – is a civil association formed by community organizations dedicated to the sustainable management of their natural resources, mainly forests, tree plantations, and water sources.
+The Guatemalan Community Forestry Association Utz Che’ – meaning “good tree” in the K’iché language – is a civil association formed by indigenous and peasant organizations dedicated to community forestry and the sustainable management of their natural resources, mainly forests, tree plantations, and water sources.

 Strengthening Community Governance and the Network